VMSTR8/VMSTR8/README.md

 - 🔎 I'm interested in job offers
 - 🔎 … and I’m definitely interested in full-time job offers -->
 - 👋 Hello there!
-My name is Maxim, and I'm a Python developer.
+My name is Maxim, and I'm a Python developer
-- 💡 Currently, I am learning advanced Python and plan to learn another backend programming language.
+- 💡 Currently, I am learning advanced Python and plan to learn another backend programming language
-- ⚙️ I am currently working at WBTECH as a Python Developer.
+- ⚙️ I am currently working at Wildberries Bank Co.
+Ltd. as a Python Developer
-- 🔨 My main interest is in chatbot development and automation.
+- 🔨 My main interest is in chatbot development and automation
 - 📫 How to reach me: [Telegram messenger | VMSTR8](https://t.me/vmstr8)